klzgrad/naiveproxy/README.md

 Their TLS stacks have distinct features that can be [easily detected](https://arxiv.org/abs/1607.01639).
 TLS parameters are generally very informative and distinguishable.

 Previously, Tor tried to mimic Firefox's TLS signature and still got [identified and blocked by firewalls](https://groups.google.com/d/msg/traffic-obf/BpFSCVgi5rs/nCqNwoeRKQAJ), because that signature was of an outdated version of Firefox and the firewall determined the rate of collateral damage would be acceptable.
-It would be unacceptable to block the most commonly used browsers.
+If we use the signature of the most commonly used browser the collateral damage of blocking it would be unacceptable.

 ### Why not use Go, Node, etc. for performance?